 Initially launched in 2003, the Therapies at Home program has been running in its current format since 2012.
-Over the last three years we have steadily expanded and stabilized the program, supporting as many children as our budget allows.
+Over the last few years we have steadily expanded and stabilized the program, supporting as many children as our budget allows.

 To qualify for Keren Malki support, the child needs to be diagnosed as having a significant disability, must reside in the family home rather than in an institution, and have taken advantage of their school / HMO therapies.
 We do not require proof of income, we do not take into account a family’s socioeconomic status as part of our acceptance criteria.